-Setting up iOS Restrictions
+Setting up iOS or iPadOS Restrictions

 Using Content & Privacy Restrictions as part of the iPad's Screen Time feature, you can limit specific apps and features on your kiosk.
 This can be helpful if you're using Kiosk Pro in an unsupervised setting, where users may be able to access more than just the Kiosk Pro app.
 We generally recommend restricting any unnecessary apps as well as purchases through the App Store.

 In addition to using Content & Privacy Restrictions, it's also possible to add additional restrictions to supervised devices using Apple's Configurator software or remotely through a mobile device management (MDM) solution.

 - Open the iPad Settings and select Screen Time in the sidebar.
 If a summary window appears, tap Continue, otherwise tap Turn On Screen Time.

 - On the "Is this iPad for Yourself or Your Child?" screen, tap This is My iPad.